Lab Alumni

 Anya Brown (PhD 2018, UGA)

 Anya's dissertation research explored the interactions among algae, vermetids, and coral; and how these interactions were mediated by microbial dynamics.
 Anya also played a central role in our studies of vermetid dynamics and our documentation of the widespread die-off of vermetids in much of French Polynesia.
-Anya went on to a Ewel Post-doctoral Fellow in Ecology and Environmental Science at the University of Florida (working with Julie Meyer and Tom Frazer), a post-doc at Woods Hole Oceanographic Institute (with Amy Apprill) and will be on faculty at UC Davis (Bodega Marine Laboratory) beginning in 2022. [her webpage]
+Anya went on to a Ewel Post-doctoral Fellow in Ecology and Environmental Science at the University of Florida (working with Julie Meyer and Tom Frazer), a post-doc at Woods Hole Oceanographic Institute (with Amy Apprill) and in now on faculty at UC Davis' Bodega Marine Laboratory. [her webpage]

 Lianne M. Allen-Jacobson (PhD 2018, UF; co-advised by Scott McKinley)

 Lianne's dissertation explored the ecology and evolution of colonial organisms.
 She quantified coral growth via new polyp production (budding) and calcification along gradients of water depth and competitor density, and examined the implications with respect to coral morphology.
 She also conducted comparative analyses across the tree of life to examine the scaling of metabolism to size in multicellular individuals, colonies, and aggregates of individuals, which challenge existing explanations of 3/4 scaling laws.
-Lianne went on to a post-doc at the USGS, was a lecturer at UF, and then a post-doc at NEU (with Mark Patterson). [her webpage]
+Lianne went on to a post-doc at the USGS, was a lecturer at UF, and then a post-doc at NEU (with Mark Patterson).
+She is now a Senior Scientist with INSPIRE Environmental. [her LinkedIn page]

 Paula Pappalardo (Post-doc 2015-2017)